23-26 August 2023 – Firekeeper Process

 The circle of our applied researchers consists of about 50 people from many parts of the world who dedicate their lives to social transformation and developing livable futures for our children and grandchildren.
-In particular, they are dedicated to recognising the rights of the Earth and all living beings.
+In particular, they are dedicated to recognising the equal worth of all living beings.
 We call them Firekeepers and we meet annually in August in Pontresina.

 “I truly align with your purpose of replacing the predominant ideology of human supremacy and death with the vision that the planet has to be shared by human and non-human beings alike.”